How To Feed A Loon

 • Transfer each pan to a baking rack and let sit for 10 minutes.
 Carefully invert the pans to remove each cake layer.
 Discard the parchment paper.
 Allow the cake layers to completely cool before adding the frosting.

 • While the cake is baking make the frosting: In a stand mixer (or mixing bowl), mix together the room-temp cream cheese and butter until light and fluffy.
-Mix in the other ingredients (with 3 tbsp coconut flakes) until fully incorporated.
+Mix in the other ingredients (with 3 tablespoon coconut flakes) until fully incorporated.
 Allow it to chill in the refrigerator for at least 30 minutes.

 • Toast ⅓ cup of the coconut flakes until lightly browned.